ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS-PCS.md

 For additional context, see the official [AWS PCS Getting Started](https://docs.aws.amazon.com/pcs/latest/userguide/getting-started.html) guide.
 This tutorial follows the official guide with a few minor changes; refer to it if anything is unclear.

+!!! note "Console links target `us-east-1`"
+    The console links below open in `us-east-1` — switch the Region in the console after the page loads to deploy elsewhere.
+Deploy the linked template files via the CloudFormation console (**Upload a template file**) or `aws cloudformation deploy --region <region> --template-file <file>`.

 ### 1. Create VPC and Subnets

 ??? tip "It is possible to reuse existing VPC and subnets"